freakent/dbus-mqtt-devices/README.md

 ```

-## The Registration Protocol
+## How this driver works - The Registration Protocol
-This driver uses a pair of MQTT topics under the "device/*" namespace to establish the
+This driver uses a pair of MQTT topics under the "device/*" MQTT namespace to establish the
-registration, using the following protocol.  `<client id>` is a unique, short name you can use to identify the device (you MUST avoid using special characters ,.-/: in the client id).
+registration using the following protocol.  `<client id>` is a unique, short name you can use to identify the device (you MUST avoid using special characters ,.-/: in the client id).
 It is recommended (but not essential) that you use the same client ID during MQTT initialisation and connection.

 1)  When a device initialises and EVERY time it connects to MQTT, it MUST do 2 things :